hbiom/ER_status_prediction/README.md

 ![alt text](https://github.com/hbiom/ER_status_prediction/blob/main/readme_img/er_type_distribution.png)

-We have an unbalance dataset (about 1:2 ration) with more ER positive patients.
+We have an unbalanced dataset (about 1:2 ration) with more ER positive patients.
 Now, we going to see if we can cluster this 2 groups using gene expression by clustering.
 We used PCA and T-SNE

 ![alt text](https://github.com/hbiom/ER_status_prediction/blob/main/readme_img/reduction_dim.png)